DiVitoTommaso/FlashRAG-NeuralSparse-And-Experiments/README.md

 }
 ```

-## Star History
+## ⭐ Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=RUC-NLPIR/FlashRAG&type=Date)](https://star-history.com/#RUC-NLPIR/FlashRAG&Date)

-Important Note: This repository contains the integration with Sparse neural retrieval with Seismic and an experimental evaluation of RAG pipelines with FlashRAG.
-In the repository have been reported all notebooks with the results (plots) but the results files produced by running the configurations have been omitted due to their huge size.
-To reproduce the experiments instructions can be found in the file 'thesis.pdf' in the chapter experimental setup.
+---

+## 📌 About This Repository

+This repository contains the integration of **Sparse Neural Retrieval with SEISMIC** and an **experimental evaluation of RAG pipelines with FlashRAG**.

+- All Jupyter notebooks with results (plots) are included.
+- The raw result files produced by running the configurations are **not included**, due to their large size.
+- To **reproduce the experiments**, please refer to the instructions in *thesis.pdf*, Chapter *Experimental Setup*.
+- Once you have generated the result files, you can load them in a Jupyter notebook and perform plots/analysis using the helper functions provided in **`plots/plotter.py`**.

+---